U.S. Election Betting Resumes at Kalshi Following Appeals Court Ruling

 Photo By - USA TODAY Sports

-One of the few legal avenues for de facto election betting in the United States may soon reopen following a favorable ruling for prediction market Kalshi.
+One of the few legal avenues for de facto election betting in the United States has reopened following a favorable court ruling for prediction market operator Kalshi.

-The U.S. Court of Appeals for the District of Columbia Circuit issued an order on Wednesday unpausing a lower-court decision that allowed Kalshi to offer election-related event contracts for a short time last month.
+The U.S. Court of Appeals for the District of Columbia Circuit issued an order on Wednesday unpausing a lower-court decision that allowed Kalshi to offer election-related event contracts for around eight hours last month.

-In arguing for the stay, the federal regulator warned of an “explosion” in election gambling that could ensue and hurt the public interest.
+It was up to the appeals court to decide if a longer pause was necessary.
+In arguing for the stay, the CFTC warned of an “explosion” in election gambling that could ensue and hurt the public interest.

 Kalshi, meanwhile, argued that a stay could actually harm the public interest, as it would restrict U.S. election betting to unregulated exchanges.

-The appeals court ruled against the stay on Wednesday, but it left the door open to another attempt by the CFTC if it can find proof of harm it can bring before the judges, such as contracts confusing voters about the strength of certain candidates.
+The appeals court ultimately ruled against the stay on Wednesday, but it left the door open for another attempt by the CFTC if it can find proof of harm it can bring before the judges, such as contracts confusing voters about the strength of certain candidates.

 “Because the Commission has failed at this time to demonstrate that it or the public will be irreparably injured absent a stay, we deny its motion without prejudice to renewal should more concrete evidence of irreparable harm develop during the pendency of this appeal,” Judge Patricia Millett wrote.

-But Kalshi may not be the only entity about to start offering de facto U.S. election odds
+Kalshi may not be the only entity that offers de facto U.S. election odds

 The launch of election markets on Kalshi and Interactive Brokers could help supercharge legal wagering on politics in the U.S.

-Still, that activity would have to come through regulated entities like Kalshi, rather than online sportsbooks such as DraftKings or FanDuel, as is common in Canada and the United Kingdom.
+That activity would have to come through entities like Kalshi, rather than regulated sportsbooks such as DraftKings or FanDuel, as is common in Canada and the United Kingdom

 Pages related to this topic